Climate movement: Youth Climate Movement

-Since the beginning of Student Activism, youth voices have often mirrored broader societal concerns, extending beyond the confines of campus-specific issues.
+Since the beginning of student activism, youth voices have often mirrored broader societal concerns, extending beyond the confines of campus-specific issues.
 Historically, student activists have not only brought critical popular interest concerns like environmental issues into public conversation but have also influenced the development and implementation of significant environmental policies.
 In the 1970's, millions of U.S. students participated in the world's first Earth Day organizing and hosting 'teach-ins'.
 This led to the emergence of key student groups like Pennsylvania, SLOP (Student League Opposing Pollution); Schenectady, New York, had YUK (Youth Uncovering Crud); and Cloquet, Minnesota, had SCARE (Students Concerned about a Ravaged Environment) to name a few.
 These student-led groups in addition to other coalition groups began to apply overwhelming pressure on the federal legislature.
 In 1970, the U.S. federal government created the Environmental Protection Agency, to develop and enforce laws and regulations; in that same year congress passed the Clean Air Act, aimed at reducing dense visible smog in many of the nation's cities and industrial centers.

 Thenceforth, youth all over the world have been striking, advocating, and volunteering for climate solutions.
 Youth climate action groups such as SustainUS, Fridays for Future, the Sunrise Movement, PIRG, and Climate Cardinals have called on young people to hold leaders accountable, whether through attending conferences, striking from school and pressuring politicians to listen to scientists, or calling for greater green jobs and consolidating voting power.

 In 2020 the United Nations Secretary General launched the global Youth Advisory Group on Climate Change, selecting seven members who meet to represent the changes youth are demanding globally.
+In 2025, the group was expanded to 14, with the third cohort beginning its two-year term on 12 August 2025.

 Youth involvement in pro-climate action movements has increased significantly in the 21st century, and has intensified over the past few years.
 Youth climate activists have used social media platforms as a vehicle to engage and protest with the current environmental issue.
 After Greta Thunberg started the youth movement "Strikes for Climate" by protesting outside the Swedish Parliament in 2018, she documented her journey on Twitter, where she built a network to promote her cause and call people to action.
-The youth climate movement starts shifting from the traditional way to the social media platforms and it will continue in the future.